Two students smiling and laughing in front of a green backdrop.

 • Is there a certificate?

 Yes.
 The Mannheim Female Leadership Academy (MFLA) awards two digital credentials that make both program participation and long-term affiliation with the MFLA visible.
-Both credentials are tamper-proof and can be integrated into professional platforms such as LinkedIn, thereby increasing members’ visibility to employers and networks.
+Both credentials are digitally verifiable and can be integrated into professional platforms such as LinkedIn, thereby increasing members’ visibility to employers and networks.

 Badge – “Member of the MFLA”